HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

     ```

     !!! note
         The target server details are needed only when the user needs to generate the summary of the configurations of both source and target servers.
-If any one of the target server details are provided , it will prompt you to add all the required target parameters.
+If any one of the target server details is provided, it will prompt you to add all the required target parameters.

 -   **Help command**